 With English being a massive medium of communication, most students have to learn to speak it, regardless of their first language.

-This is also in demand not only to school children but also to adults who want to learn English for business purposes.
+This is also in demand not only for school children but also for adults who want to learn English for business purposes.